How to Get into UCLA Medical School + Acceptance Rate

 • The UCLA/Charles R. Drew Medical Education Program is a collaborative four-year MD program that enrolls 24 students annually.
 It emphasizes community involvement and leadership in healthcare for underserved populations.
 Students spend their first two years at UCLA before completing their studies at the Charles R. Drew University of Medicine and Science.

-• The PRIME-LA program, which is a five-year dual degree with a focus on training medical leaders to enhance health care, research, and policies in underserved areas.
+• The PRIME-LA program is a five-year dual degree with a focus on training medical leaders to enhance health care, research, and policies in underserved areas.

 • The Medical Scientist Training Program (MSTP), in collaboration with Caltech, is focused on training highly qualified individuals for careers in biomedical and socio-medical sciences.
 It accepts about 15 students per year and takes eight years to complete.